brettz9/jtlt/README.md

 ```

 # Todos
-- Implement and demo equivalent to applying and calling tempaltes
+- Implement and demo equivalent to applying and calling templates, and root template